MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 [MEF110 R3]

 **[R11]** If `action=add`, the request **MUST NOT** provide `productRef`.
-[MEF110 R9]
+[MEF110 R7]

-**[R12]** If `action=add` the request **MUST** only provide `place` relationships that conform to the requirements of Product Specification (if any).
-[MEF110 R5], [MEF110 R11]
+**[R12]** If `action=add` and the Product Specification defines mandatory place relations, the request **MUST** provide them (and only them) accordingly in the `place` attribute.
+[MEF110 R5], [MEF110 R46]

-**[R13]** If `action=add` the request **MUST** only provide `productRelationships` that conforms to requirements of Product Specification (if any).
-[MEF110 R8], [MEF110 R10]
+**[R13]** If `action=add` and the Product Specification defines mandatory product relations, the request **MUST** provide them (and only them) accordingly in the `productRelationship` attribute.
+[MEF110 R25], [MEF110 R28]

-**_Note:_** There may be cases where a Buyer cannot precisely state which of the already installed Products a newly installed Product will be related to.
-The Buyer can determine this at the time of submitting the Product Order.
-The Buyer can include a list of candidates to be validated against.
-Such a possibility is explicitly described by the Product Specification.
-An example is the ENNI for an Access E-Line Product where the Buyer may, include a list of ENNIs.
-When this happens, it is at the Seller's discretion to choose the item on the list which is used to fulfill the request.
-In such cases multiple `productRelationships` with the same `role` are provided by the Buyer, as in the following example:
+There may be cases, as explicitly allowed or defined in the Product Specification where a Buyer cannot precisely state which installed Product a newly installed Product will be related to because the Buyer will determine this at the time of submitting the Product Order.
+The Buyer can include a list of candidate installed Products to be validated against.
+An example is the ENNI for an Access E-Line Product where the Buyer may, for example, include a list of ENNIs between the Buyer and Seller as related Products.
+The Products in the list would be expected to comply with a business rule agreed to by the Buyer and Seller (e.g. ENNIs that are all live and all in the same Geographic Area as defined by the Seller).
+In such cases multiple `productRelationships` with the same `role` are provided by the Buyer, as in the following example.
+When this happens, it is at the Seller's discretion to choose the item on the list which is used to fulfil the request.

 ```json
 {